modeco80/gmod-lcpu/README.md

 On Linux you can alternatively use the `./build_module.sh` script that will do all the build and installation steps automatically, once cloning the repository in the garrysmod/addons folder.

-Windows building is currently untested; I see no reason why it wouldn't work but it is not a platform I will focus on specifically.
+Windows building is currently untested; I see no reason why it wouldn't work.

 # Special Thanks